williamyeny/williamyeny.github.io/content/2024-10-20-psilocybin-degradation/index.md

 +++
-title = "Minimizing potency loss when storing psychedelic mushrooms" date = 2024-10-20
+title = "Storing psychedelic mushrooms with minimal potency loss" date = 2024-10-20
 +++

 The active compound in psychedelic mushrooms, psilocybin, degrades over time.
-Obviously, this is very annoying for cultivators who wish to store their mushrooms long-term without potency loss.
+Obviously, this is very annoying for anyone wishing to store their mushrooms long-term without potency loss.
 To figure out the best method to prevent this degradation, we'll need to know what causes psilocybin to degrade.

 # Degradation mechanism